 - Self-Employed Tax Bundle: $17/month.
 Pay estimated quarterly taxes directly from QuickBooks, integration with TurboTax, one state + one federal filing included.

 - Self-Employed Live Tax Bundle: $24/month.
-Includes access to a real CPA, unlimited help and advice, and review of your final return by a CPA.
+Includes access to a real CPA, unlimited help and advice, and a review of your final return by a CPA.

 As with QuickBook Online plans, there’s currently a 50% discount for the first six months on all QuickBooks Self-Employed plans, so the above costs are halved if the sale is still valid when you sign up.
 Getting an annual account will award you with an additional 10% Quickbooks discount.